rahulcodewiz/recipes-search-engine/README.md

 ### On your host machine open:
     http://127.0.0.1:5000

-### Known issues:
+### Exit condition: Kill the (app) docker container

-    - Need to force kill the docker container to kill docker container "food_recipe_se" How to kill:
+    How to kill the container:
        - Open new command terminal
        - $docker ps -a  (need sudo acccess)
        - Look for docker container with name "food_recipe_se" copy CONTAINER ID)
        - $docker rm <CONTAINER ID>

 ## TODO:
-     - Kaban shell script for index file generation is not considered currently
+     - Kibana shell script for index file generation is not considered currently
      - Once ready will be added to docker image exection